Welcome to Community Living!

 • Fans

-• Single Serve coffee makers without an external hearing element
+• Single Serve coffee makers without an external heating element

 • Heavy duty extension cords no more than 6 ft long